UTEP vs. North Texas NCAA Football Odds, Plays and Insights | November 13, 2021

 - The combined points per game average of the two teams, 50.1, is 4.9 points fewer than Saturday's over/under.

-- These two squads combine to allow 54.4 points per game, 0.6 fewer than this contest's over/under.
+- These two squads combine to surrender 54.4 points per game, 0.6 fewer than this contest's over/under.

 - The Miners and their opponents score an average of 52.4 points per game, 2.6 fewer than Saturday's total.